rust-lang/book/nostarch/chapter01.md

 ```

 You should see the version number, commit hash, and commit date for the latest
-stable version that has been released in the following format:
+stable version that has been released, in the following format:

 ```
 rustc x.y.z (abcabcabc yyyy-mm-dd)